ansarilaith/laith-taha/EZIoT_SDK/README.md

 1. **Upload Data** - You can upload up to **1024** rows of data.
 For each row of data you can include **6** items or values: `[group,device,data1,data2,data3,data4]`.
 The first 5 values can be strings (i.e. text), integers, or floats.
 If the value is a string, it can be up to **32** characters long.
 The `data4` value is the same, except that if it is a string, it can be **256** characters long.
 If you load more than 1024 rows, the oldest row will be dropped from the data and the new row will be added.
 Also, the `eziot.link` API will add a time stamp, an id number, and an IP address to the row, so you don't need to worry about that.

 1. **Download Data** - Once you have some data, you can easily get it back.
-You can easliy download the latest rows (newest data).
+You can easily download the latest rows (newest data).
 You can request 1 to 1024 rows, and you can select on `group` and `device`.
 So it you want to get the most recent row for the `command` group and the `FunBoard1` device, no problem.
 If you need to do something fancy, just grab all your rows and do what you need.

 1. **Delete Data** - It's your data.
 You can delete any row, or any row older than a given row, or all of it.
 Whatever you need.
 I don't care.
 I don't want it.